Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 Several FDA-approved treatments can be used to treat depression other than antidepressants, including:

-- Talk therapy: One specific type of talk therapy, called cognitive-behavioral therapy, is proven to be effective in treating people with depression.
+- Talk therapy: One specific type of talk therapy, called cognitive-behavioral therapy, is proven to be effective in treating people with depression and may improve cognitive performance, as shown in a meta-analysis.

 - Transcranial magnetic stimulation (TMS) therapy: TMS is a noninvasive therapy that uses magnetic pulses to treat depression symptoms.
-TMS is proven to be effective, even when antidepressants aren’t.
+A crossover study examining the effects of TMS has shown to be effective, even when antidepressants aren’t.

-- Electroconvulsive (ECT) therapy: ECT is a procedure performed under anesthesia where a medical professional will administer an electric current through the brain to treat depression symptoms.
+- Electroconvulsive therapy (ECT): ECT is a procedure performed under anesthesia where a medical professional will administer an electric current through the brain to treat depression symptoms.
 ECT is typically considered when other treatments have not relieved depression symptoms.
+A randomized controlled trial supports its effectiveness in severe or treatment-resistant depression.

 Will I be OK without antidepressants for my depression?

-If you’re nervous about taking antidepressants, ask your doctor about other FDA-approved depression treatments.
+If you’re nervous about taking antidepressants, ask your doctor about other forms of alternative medicine or FDA-approved depression treatments.

 Can you stay on antidepressants for life?

-Long-term antidepressant use is only recommended for patients with chronic depression or patients who experience frequent depression relapse.
-Research shows that long-term use of antidepressants is associated with an increased risk of certain health complications, like coronary heart disease.
+Long-term antidepressant use is only recommended for patients with chronic depression or patients who experience frequent depressive relapses.
+Scientific research shows that long-term use of antidepressants is associated with an increased risk of certain health complications, like coronary heart disease.
+Incorporating health-promoting activities alongside antidepressants and natural healing approaches, such as regular exercise, a balanced diet, and stress management, may support overall well-being throughout the treatment.
 Always consult your doctor before making any changes to your medication, such as quitting taking an antidepressant.

-Zoloft is the most commonly prescribed antidepressant in the US.
-Zoloft belongs to a class of antidepressants, called selective serotonin reuptake inhibitors (SSRIs), which is used as a first-line antidepressant.
+Zoloft is the most commonly prescribed antidepressant in the U.S. Zoloft belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs), which are used as a first-line antidepressant.

 What is the strongest antidepressant?